mjspriggs/overview/glossary/glossary.md

 ### private resource
 {: #x9439035}

 An entry that is visible only to account owners and their included accounts.
 When resources are created, they are private by default.
-See also [public resource](/docs/overview?topic=overview-glossary#x9439040).
+See also [public resource](#x9439040).

 ### private service
 {: #x7690456}

-A service that is visible only to members of a specified {{site.data.keyword.cloud_notm}} organization.
+A service that is visible only to members of a specified IBM Cloud organization.

 ### processing engine archive (PEAR)
 {: #x2959092}